Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    be a media packager, streaming origin or a content delivery network (CDN).
-   The combination of ingest sources and receiving entities is common in practical video streaming deployments, where media processing functionality isdistributed between the ingest sources and receiving entities.
+   The combination of ingest sources and receiving entities is common in practical video streaming deployments, where media processing functionality is distributed between the ingest sources and receiving entities.
    Nevertheless, in such deployments, interoperability between
    ingest sources and downstream processing entities can sometimes be challenging.
    This challenge comes from the fact that there are multiple levels of